Skip to content

 Failing to do so can cause assertion failures inside try_get_for() / try_put_for() when the queue is empty or full.

-Concepts: Three Layers of Stack Safety
+Concepts: Four Layers of Stack Safety

 1 — Stack canaries (sentinel)